peteroupc/peteroupc.github.io/morealg.md

 5. If _m_ is odd, optionally fill _ret_ with uniform random digits as necessary to give its fractional part the desired number of digits  (similarly to **FillGeometricBag**), and return _ret_.
 6. If _m_ is even, go to step 1.

 And here is Python code that implements this algorithm.
-Note that it uses floating-point arithmetic only at the end, to convert the result to a convenient form, and that it relies on methods from _randomgen.py_ and _bernoulli.py_.
+The code uses floating-point arithmetic only at the end, to convert the result to a convenient form, and that it relies on methods from _randomgen.py_ and _bernoulli.py_.

 ```
 def example_4_2_1(rg, bern, precision=53):